Trolleybuses in Belarus

 Trolleybus systems currently exist in seven cities in Belarus.
-The system in Minsk, in operation since 1952, is the largest trolleybus system in the world.
+The system in Minsk, in operation since 1952, was the largest trolleybus system in the world as of 2000.
 As of about 2005, the Minsk system had a fleet of slightly more than 1,000 trolleybuses, serving 68 routes.
+As of 2026, the fleet comprised slightly more than 750 trolleybuses, serving more than 60 routes.
+About one half of Minsk trolleybuses are based on IMC technology.

 Trolleybuses also serve Brest, Vitebsk, Gomel, Grodno, Mogilev and Babruysk (since 1978).

 For a complete list of all trolleybus systems to have existed in Belarus, with dates of opening (and city name transliterations), see List of trolleybus systems, under Belarus.
-As of May 2013, all seven trolleybus systems opened in Belarus remain in operation.
+As of March 2026, all seven trolleybus systems opened in Belarus remain in operation.

-Belarus also has some manufacturers of trolleybuses, including Belkommunmash and MAZ.
+Belarus also has some manufacturers of trolleybuses, including Belkommunmash (BKM Holding) and MAZ.